Robbie Grossman Preview, Player Props: Rangers vs. Astros

-After batting .276 with three doubles, five walks and three RBI in his past 10 games, Robbie Grossman and the Texas Rangers take on the Houston Astros (who will start J.P.
-France) at 4:05 PM ET on Monday.
+The Texas Rangers, including Robbie Grossman (.378 on-base percentage in past 10 games, 55 points above season-long percentage), take on starting pitcher Framber Valdez and the Houston Astros at Globe Life Field, Tuesday at 8:05 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Twins.
+He had a hitless showing in his previous game (0-for-2) against the Astros.

 Robbie Grossman Game Info & Props vs. the Astros